 (d) Ruling on a Motion.
 The court must decide every pretrial motion before trial unless it finds good cause to defer a ruling.
 The court must not defer ruling on a pretrial motion if the deferral will adversely affect a party's right to appeal.
 When factual issues are involved in deciding a motion, the court must state its essential findings on the record.

-(e) [Reserved] Waiver of a Defense, Objection, or Request.
-A party waives any Rule 12(b)(3) defense, objection, or request not raised by the deadline the court sets under Rule 12(c) or by any extension the court provides.
-For good cause, the court may grant relief from the waiver.
+(e) [Reserved]

 (f) Recording the Proceedings.
 All proceedings at a motion hearing, including any findings of fact and conclusions of law made orally by the court, must be recorded by a court reporter or a suitable recording device.